catwomey/catwomey.github.io/_posts/2015-07-23-go-mobile-intro.markdown

 ```

-For Android: you need to install the android [sdk](https://developer.android.com/sdk/installing/index.html?pkg=tools) and ensure that adb is on your path and that usb debugging is enabled on your device.
+For Android: you need to install the Android [sdk](https://developer.android.com/sdk/installing/index.html?pkg=tools) and ensure that adb is on your path and that usb debugging is enabled on your device.

-For IOS: Unfortunately IOS support isn't 100% ready for prime time and may not work.
-As usual to compile for IOS you do still need to have xcode installed and be working on OSX.
+For iOS: Unfortunately iOS support isn't 100% ready for prime time and may not work.
+As usual to compile for iOS you do still need to have xcode installed and be working on OSX.

 ##Installing an example

 Let's see if we can compile and install some go code.
 Google has provided some [examples](https://godoc.org/golang.org/x/mobile/example) we can use.
-For the sake of simplicity i'm only going to talk about installing to android from here. (mostly because I don't have an ios device to try)
+For the sake of simplicity i'm only going to talk about installing to android from here. (mostly because I don't have an iOS device to try)

 The following commands will install the sample applications